moon-hex/gitops-validator/README.md

 ### Configuration

-Create a `.gitops-validator.yaml` file in your repository root:
+Create a `.gitops-validator.yaml` file in your repository root to customize validation behavior and ignore patterns:

 ```yaml
 # Repository path to validate